juanfrank77/juanfrank77/README.md

 ## Misc

 🤝 I like to collaborate with others in open-source projects of knowledge management and edtech.
-Also, helping  communities in the tech space.
+Also, helping out communities in the tech space.

-💬 Ask me about: learning new things efficiently, overcoming procrastination/distractions/overwhelm, and doing more with less.
+💬 Ask me about: learning new things efficiently, overcoming distraction & procrastination, and web user experience.

 You can check out the stuff I've written on [my blog](https://blog.juanfgonzalez.com) and reach out on [Twitter](https://twitter.com/juanfrank77)